Great Tips for Expats on US Tax Returns

 Like it or not, it’s the law.
 And not filing taxes while living abroad is the same as not filing while living in the US.
 In years past the IRS was very lenient on expats and truly didn’t pay much attention to those who weren’t filing.
 But that has all changed with the recent push to uncover tax cheats hiding money overseas.
 There are billions of tax dollars outstanding the IRS is determined to recover them.
 We haven’t heard any stories of expats being prosecuted, but criminal prosecution and hefty fines for tax evasion are possible if they IRS determines that your lack of filing was willful—meaning you were purposely hiding assets to avoid taxes.

 Expats often believe that if they file, they will be victims of the dreaded ‘dual-taxation’, where you are forced to pay taxes in both your host country.
 But the IRS has actually put several things in place to prevent this from happening.
 Most expats do NOT owe taxes thanks to money-saving exclusions and credits (such as the Foreign Earned Income Exclusion and the Foreign Tax Credit) and are simply ‘caught in the crossfire’ of the reporting requirements of the new initiatives.
-Bottom line, you probably won’t owe taxes to the US so getting caught up won’t be an overly costly endeavor.
+The bottom line, you probably won’t owe taxes to the US so getting caught up won’t be an overly costly endeavor.

 In July, the IRS announced some major changes to their amnesty program, the Streamlined Filing Procedures.
 While there were several restrictions previously that prevented many expats from qualifying for the program, the changes have eliminated those requirements.
 The most exciting change is the elimination of late filing and FBAR (Foreign Bank Account Report) penalties.
 FBAR must be reported if you have bank account balances of $10,000 or over at any point during a tax year.
 Under the Streamlined Procedures, you just file the past three years’ tax returns and last six years’ FBARs and you won’t pay any penalties.
 Of course, this is assuming your lack of filing was non-willful.
 You must certify that you weren’t aware you must file in order to qualify for this program.
 Note: one may assume there is no way for them to prove willful non-filing, but with the advent of FATCA, that is no longer exactly true.
 Which brings us to #4.